whalebrew/whalebrew/README.md

 There are some labels you can use to configure how Whalebrew installs your image:

+* `io.whalebrew.name`: The name to give the command.
+Defaults to the name of the image.
 * `io.whalebrew.config.volumes`: A list of volumes to mount when the command is run.
 For example, putting this in your images Dockerfile will mount `~/.docker` as `/root/.docker` in read-only mode:

         LABEL io.whalebrew.config.volumes '["~/.docker:/root/.docker:ro"]'